leaky-forms/leaky-forms/README.md

 **Consent automation**: We integrated [Consent-O-Matic](https://github.com/cavi-au/Consent-O-Matic/) into our crawler to investigate the effect of users’ consent preferences.
 Consent-O-Matic ([Nouwens et al.](https://arxiv.org/pdf/2001.02479.pdf)) is a browser extension that can recognize and interact (e.g., accept or reject cookies) with various Consent Management Provider (CMP) pop-ups.
 We configured Consent-O-Matic to log detected CMPs, and interact with the CMP.

+### Data
+The data from ten crawls performed between May 2021 and June 2021 is available for download from this [link](https://data.ru.nl/collections/ru/icis/usenix-sec-22_dsc_549).

 ### Leak Detector

 **Code**: https://github.com/asumansenol/leaky-forms/tree/main/leak-detector